What Is Microblogging & Why Should You Do It?

 Not every type of content is suited for microblogging.
 It works best for teaching about a subject or outlining steps to do something—in a shorter format than blogging on a website.

-What Are the Advantages of Microblogging?
+What Are the Benefits of Microblogging?

 Microblogging may seem like just another way of producing and distributing content, but there’s a lot to gain from this practice.